-"But it can be really hard on mothers, especially if it's hard to find the baby's heartbeat," says Dr. Dempsey, Director of Behavioral Health Programs at the Colorado Fetal Care Center and Children's Colorado's Level IV Neonatal Intensive Care Unit on Anschutz Medical Campus.
+"But it can be really hard on mothers, especially if it's hard to find the baby's heartbeat," says Dr. Dempsey, former Director of Behavioral Health Programs at the Colorado Fetal Care Center and Children's Colorado's Level IV Neonatal Intensive Care Unit on Anschutz Medical Campus.
 "In this patient's case, her heart rate and blood pressure just shot up, and in response, the baby's heart rate actually started to decelerate, which can affect whether the baby needs to be delivered."

 Fetal conditions are stressful.
 They interrupt families' lives, put new demands on their time and finances and alter their expectations of what parenthood might be.
 At Children's Colorado, a Center that serves several states, patients often have to travel long distances, separating them from family supports — all while they struggle with the emotional toll of expecting a baby with a complex condition.

 The stress of fetal diagnosis has real consequences: depression, anxiety, even post-traumatic stress disorder.

 In the U.S., about 1 in 7 moms and 1 in 10 dads experiences some kind of perinatal mood or anxiety disorder.
 In fetal care units, those numbers more than double.
 In Colorado, the number-one cause of maternal mortality — more than preeclampsia or complications of delivery — is suicide.